 What could be the next pandemic?

-A few pathogens are known to produce pandemic- of infectious disease outbreaks and deaths or epidemic-prone illnesses and deaths.
-These pathogens can be viruses or bacteria.
+A few pathogens, such as viruses or bacteria, are known to produce pandemics, infectious disease outbreaks, and epidemic-prone illnesses and deaths.

-In wild ducks, influenza viruses are most commonly seen.
-The H1N1 swine flu virus is believed to have originated in bird populations before spreading to pigs.
-It underwent a mutation that made it rapidly transmittable from human to human after humans had been directly exposed to pigs.
+Influenza viruses are most often found in wild ducks.
+The H1N1 swine flu virus is thought to have originated in bird populations before spreading to pigs.
+After direct exposure to pigs, it underwent a mutation that allowed it to transmit rapidly from human to human.

-After emergence and human-to-human transfer, respiratory illnesses provide one of the highest risks for an epidemic or pandemic because affected people frequently produce aerosols when they cough, sneeze, or talk aloud.
+Respiratory illnesses pose one of the highest risks for an epidemic or pandemic after emergence and human-to-human transfer because affected people frequently produce aerosols when they cough, sneeze, or talk aloud.

 Influenza

 The influenza virus is a dangerous pathogen that first infects wild waterfowl before spreading to domestic birds and poultry, subsequently infecting other animals and/or people.
-The influenza virus can occasionally change into a kind of disease that can spread quickly among a few people only.
-In those conditions, a pandemic might happen.
+The virus can occasionally become a disease that spreads quickly among only a few people, in which case a pandemic might occur.

-Most nations had prepared for a pandemic influenza virus before the COVID-19 pandemic.
-However, Asian nations that had SARS coronavirus epidemics in 2003 tended also to take coronaviruses into account.
+Most nations prepared for the influenza virus pandemic before the COVID-19 pandemic.
+However, Asian nations that had SARS coronavirus epidemics in 2003 also tended to consider coronaviruses.

 Coronavirus

-In the past 20 years, coronaviruses have been the key source of three human epidemics.
+In the past twenty years, coronaviruses have emerged from wild animals as the key source of three human epidemics.
 One of these viruses, SARS-CoV-2, is the root of the COVID-19 pandemic.
-They all emerged from wild animals.

 In addition, four endemic coronavirus strains that cause the common cold exist in humans.
-These are believed to have developed from animals at one point in time.
-Most likely, SARS-CoV-2 will rank as the sixth endemic strain.
+These strains are believed to have developed from animals at one point.
+SARS-CoV-2 will most likely rank as the sixth endemic strain.

 Ebola